stgm/scientific-programming-1/info/syllabus.md

 Only by agreement in advance is it possible to extend these deadlines.
 Send an e-mail detailing your plans to the course staff at <scientific@mprog.nl> and we'll consider your proposal.

+You may not re-submit (variations of) solutions that you wrote for another course's problem.
+In case you have done similar assignments before, discuss with the course staff whether this is the right course for you.

 ### Exam

 There are two opportunities to take the exam in semester 1, which according to the [official schedule](https://datanose.nl/#course[81337]) have been planned on: